-If you want to learn Kanji as you learn how to read Japanese, please note that we have prepared a 550-page book titled Learn to Read in Japanese: A Japanese Reader.
+If you want to learn kanji while you learn how to read Japanese, please note that we have prepared a 550-page book titled Learn to Read in Japanese: A Japanese Reader.
 Students who use this book will learn to read 608 basic kanji, plus hiragana and katakana.
 It includes more than 4,200 authentic Japanese sentences and phrases for reading practice.

-To learn how to read Japanese is rather complicated.
+To learn how to read Japanese is complicated.
 In order to get started, you will need to be able to recognize and pronounce 46 hiragana, 46 katakana, and hundreds of kanji characters.
-Most important, you will need to devote a number of hours to reading practice.
+In addition, you will need to devote a number of hours to reading practice.

 Although it might seem somewhat impractical to start reading practice before you learn kanji very well, this approach is firmly grounded in a study technique known as Active Recall, which can be defined as “learning by answering questions.”
 Active Recall is the technique that underlies these Japanese Audio Flashcard Lessons, and it is also the basis of flashcard learning generally.
 In addition, the Pimsleur method and the “Learn in Your Car” method, both described here, are based on Active Recall.